 You recently filed for bankruptcy to free yourselves from the chains of debt bondage.
-It seemed like a smart way to press the reset button on your finances and receive a clean slate.
+It seemed like the best way to press the reset button on your finances and receive a clean slate.

 But now it’s impacting your ability to secure loans.
 And you’re feeling the pressure because you need financing for an automobile and can’t get approved.

-Most traditional lenders may have said no. But there are lenders that specialize in loans for those who’ve filed for bankruptcy.
+Most traditional lenders may have said no. But there are lenders that specialize in helping you get a car loan after bankruptcy.

 Read on to learn how soon you can apply and how to increase your approval odds.